-ACS National Awards: Nominations—Committees
+ACS National Awards: Nomination Committees

-Prior to the annual solicitation of nominations, canvassing committee members are appointed to each of the canvassing committees for a term of three award-years by the President-Elect of the Society or, in her or his absence, by the ACS President.
+- Prior to the annual solicitation of nominations, canvassing committee members are approved by the ACS Board Committee on Professional & Member Relations (P&MR) and appointed to each of the canvassing committees for a term of three award cycles by the ACS President-Elect of the Society or, in her or his absence, by the ACS President.

 - Service on a canvassing committee in no way renders the committee member ineligible to nominate or to be nominated for the award.

 Selection Committees are chemical professionals appointed to the committee to determine the recipient for each national award.